 Am I eligible for an internship?

-Every student completing a degree in COMS or SADA must complete at least 3 credit hours of internship to graduate.
+Every DMCA and SADA student must complete at least 3 credit hours of an internship to graduate.
 You must have:

 Here’s what you do:

-*The prerequisite approvals and contract takes time to complete.
+*The prerequisite approvals and contract take time to complete.
 Do not wait until the last minute.

 How many hours of work do I need to put in at my internship?

 A 3 credit hour internship requires that you work at least 180 hours.